Douglas Slocombe

-Ralph Douglas Vladimir Slocombe OBE, BSC, ASC, GBCT (10 February 1913 – 22 February 2016) was a British cinematographer, particularly known for his work at Ealing Studios in the 1940s and 1950s, as well as the first three Indiana Jones films.
-He won BAFTA Awards in 1964, 1975, and 1979, and was nominated for the Academy Award for Best Cinematography on three occasions.
+Ralph Douglas Vladimir Slocombe, (10 February 1913 – 22 February 2016) was an English cinematographer.
+He was particularly known for his work at Ealing Studios in the 1940s and 1950s, and the first three Indiana Jones films.
+He won three BAFTA Awards for Best Cinematography – The Servant (1963), The Great Gatsby (1974), and Julia (1977) – and was nominated for the equivalent Academy Award on three occasions.

+Slocombe received Lifetime Achievement Awards from both the British and American Society of Cinematographers.
+In 2008, he was ascended an Officer of the Order of the British Empire (OBE) at the 2008 New Year Honours for his contributions to motion pictures.

 Early life

 Slocombe was born in Putney, London, the son of Marie (née Karlinsky) and journalist George Slocombe (1894–1963).
 His mother was Russian.
 His father was the Paris correspondent for the Daily Herald, and so Slocombe spent part of his upbringing in France, returning to the United Kingdom around 1933.
 He graduated with a degree in Mathematics from the Sorbonne.

 Slocombe initially intended to become a photojournalist, and as a young photographer, he witnessed the early events leading up to the outbreak of World War II.
 Visiting Danzig in 1939, he photographed the growing anti-Jewish sentiment.
 In consequence, he was commissioned by American film-maker Herbert Kline to film events for a documentary called Lights Out, covering a Goebbels rally and the burning of a synagogue, for which he was briefly arrested.
 Slocombe was in Warsaw with a movie camera on 1 September 1939 when Germany invaded.
 Accompanied by Kline, he escaped, but his train was machine-gunned by a German aeroplane.
 In 2014, he said of the experience that:

 I had no understanding of the concept of blitzkrieg.
 I had been expecting trouble but I thought it would be in trenches, like WW1.
 The Germans were coming over the border at a great pace ...
 We were trundling through the countryside at night.
 We kept stopping for no apparent reason, but we came to a screeching halt because a German plane was bombing us.
 After its first pass we climbed out the window and crawled under the carriage.
 The plane came back and started machine-gunning.
 A young girl died in front of us.

 After escaping from the train, Slocombe and Kline bought a horse and cart from a Polish farm, finally returning to London via Latvia and Stockholm.

+He was also in the Netherlands when the Germans invaded in May 1940 but managed to get on the last British boat out of Holland to be evacuated as the Dutch surrendered.
+The true story of the evacuation is told in the book 'Escape From Holland' by Chris Hunt.